AWA Tower: Heritage listing

-As at 28 August 2017, AWA Building and Tower is of significance for its important associations with radio and communication technology.
+The AWA Building and Tower is of significance for its important associations with radio and communication technology.
 It is a simple vertically emphasised skyscraper which represents the epitome of the 1930s desire to integrate architecture with technology.
-The tower, for a time was the tallest structure in Sydney, and is an integral part of the building and still has a landmark quality.

 AWA Tower was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

 AWA Building and Tower is of historical significance because for over twenty years it was the tallest structure in Sydney and the building and tower still are an important landmark today.

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

 AWA Building and Tower is aesthetically significant because it is a simple vertical "emphasised" skyscraper which represents the epitome of the 1930s desire to integrate architecture with technology.
 It is part of a significant group of Art Deco office buildings located along York Street between Margaret and King Street.

 The place has a strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.

 AWA Building and Tower is socially significant because of its association with the development of the radios and communications technology and industry.